 No face-to-face interactions.
-No travelling.
+No traveling.
 No physical trade shows.
 At this very time and moment, manufacturers from around the globe are scrambling to find new ways to reach architects in COVID-19’s new normal.

-This article is a summary of Trade shows are cancelled: How to reach architects in a time without trade shows.
+This article is a summary of Trade shows are canceled: How to reach architects in a time without trade shows.
 Get the full report now!